jhucompilers/fall2022/assign/assign03.md

 One way to get started is to work on the `visit_basic_type` member function.
 This function should analyze the basic type and type qualifier keywords, and then create a `BasicType` object (wrapped in a `std::shared_ptr<Type>` smart pointer) to represent the basic type.
+If either of the type qualifiers were specified, then the `BasicType` can be wrapped in a `QualifiedType`.)
 Of course, if the combination of keywords doesn't identify a valid basic type (e.g., `long char`) then use `SemanticError::raise` to report the error.
 If the basic type is valid, annotate its AST node with a (shared) pointer to the type object.